Associate Dean: Schendel

 The Brooks College of Interdisciplinary Studies provides Grand Valley and the community with experiences, expertise, and programming that deepens our understanding of the world around us.
 The college does this through its innovative curriculum and by providing students with high impact learning experiences like service-learning projects, study abroad opportunities, internships, living and learning communities, and intensive writing and research opportunities.
 The mission of the Brooks College is cultivating engaged global citizens through innovative interdisciplinary programs and diverse community partnerships.

 The Brooks College of Interdisciplinary Studies challenges students to tackle the important issues of the day by integrating the perspectives, knowledge, and methodologies of multiple fields of study.
-The college offers majors in Chinese studies, liberal studies, religious studies, and women, gender and sexuality studies; and minors in African/African American studies, East Asian studies, environmental studies, human rights, Latin American and Latino/a studies, Middle East studies, religious studies, and women, gender, and sexuality studies.
+The college offers majors in liberal studies, religious studies, and women, gender and sexuality studies; and minors in African/African American studies, East Asian studies, environmental studies, human rights, Latin American and Latino/a studies, Middle East studies, religious studies, and women, gender, and sexuality studies.
 The college also offers certificate programs in LGBTQ studies, sustainable food systems, Latino/a studies, and intercultural training.
 Most of these academic programs have social justice components to them.

 The centers, initiatives, service units, and university-wide programs in Brooks College provide the expertise of highly qualified faculty and staff to Grand Valley and the West Michigan communities, helping people to become more skilled and experienced with internationalism, intercultural communication, sustainability, local history, social justice, and the goals of a liberal education.